Last updated: 27 August 2020

-We know some parts of this website are not fully accessible and that a couple of the older PDF documents are not fully accessible to screen reader software - and we are working on this to make sure they are all accessible.
+We know parts of this website are not fully accessible and that some older PDF documents are not fully accessible to screen reader software, these can be requested on demand if required by emailing email@example.com.

 If you have any comments or suggestions for further improvements on the content, we would love to hear from you.
 Please email firstname.lastname@example.org

 When designing and developing our website we have taken guidance from the technical standard Web Content Accessibility Guidelines 2.1 (WCAG) and the The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.

 In February 2020, the Ongo.co.uk website was audited against these standards and various changes were made, which included:

 - changing the site's colour scheme to ensure the colours were contrasting enough to enable those with colour blindness and colour vision deficiencies to access the site better

 - ensuring that the website worked well when zoomed in to 200%

 - enabling the site to be accessed through a keyboard only, for those that have dexterity issues and are unable to use a mouse or a tablet.

 We test the site regularly to make sure we are working towards these standards.